7 Free Construction Scope of Work Templates (2026) + Writing Guide

 A clear scope of work protects your price, your timeline, and your sanity.
 It puts every detail in writing so there is no room for “I thought that was included.”

 In this guide, we are sharing free construction scope of work templates you can copy and use today.
 We will cover four common project types with real example language you can plug into your own documents.
+Whether you run a general contracting firm or specialize in a trade like electrical or plumbing, these templates will work for you.

 What Goes Into a Construction Scope of Work